4: When Chamber Pots Fly

 Rory looked down at him and swallowed hard.
 She'd met the man twice.
 Did she trust him?

 Too busy gagging and spitting out the dry wad of cotton, the noblewoman was unable to protest as Isaac hefted her onto his shoulder and walked off down the lane.
-Mulling over what he'd said in her mind, Rory decided that she didn't quite trust Isaac as much as she thought she did.
+Mulling over what he'd said, Rory decided that she didn't quite trust Isaac as much as she thought she did.

 It felt like they'd been walking for hours when Isaac finally dropped Rory none-too-gently onto the floor of yet another filthy alleyway.